How to be a Busker

 Busker Central

-You don't have to be a musician of 10 years to busk...but it helps.
+You don't have to be a musician of 20 years to busk - but it helps.
 What one must do to become a good busker is to take what talents you have, add to them, then implement them into your show of shows.

 Successful street performers learn to create an audience, entertain an audience, and last but not least, ask for appreciation from the audience.
 This is otherwise known as the build, the show, and the hat.
 One can learn volumes of short-cuts just by watching professional buskers.
 Ask and thou shall receive.

 As you get better and better, so will your confidence and self-esteem.
-Your show will probably morph into something you've never dreamed.
-Soon, you'll be a fine tuned master in 7th Busker Heaven searching the planet for that elusive "perfect" pitch.
+Once hard bits will now seem easy.
+Your show will ebb and flow then morph into something you've never dreamed.
+You'll become a fine-tuned Master in 7th Busker Heaven searching the planet for that elusive perfect pitch.

 "What has been done can still be done"